What is Azure Synapse Analytics (formerly SQL DW)?

 Data warehousing is a key component of a cloud-based, end-to-end big data solution.

-SQL Analytics stores data in relational tables with columnar storage.
+Synapse SQL pool stores data in relational tables with columnar storage.
 This format significantly reduces the data storage costs, and improves query performance.
 Once data is stored, you can run analytics at massive scale.
 Compared to traditional database systems, analysis queries finish in seconds instead of minutes, or hours instead of days.

 The analysis results can go to worldwide reporting databases or applications.
 Business analysts can then gain insights to make well-informed business decisions.